-- Hold the bottle upright, squeeze the nipple between your fingers. - Tilt the bottle upside down. - Release the squeeze and milk should start to fill the nipple--this process can be repeated. - The nipple is harder on the top, softer on the on bottom. - Put the air vent, which is the notch in the nipple, under the baby's nose.
+- Hold the bottle upright, squeeze the nipple between your fingers. - · Tilt the bottle upside down. - Release the squeeze and milk should start to fill the nipple--this process can be repeated. - The nipple is harder on the top, softer on the on bottom. - Put the air vent, which is the notch in the nipple, under the baby's nose.
 You may also notice that the notched side of the nipple is harder.
-Again, this hard side should always be on top under the baby's nose. - If the nipple collapses, the collar is probably too tight.
-Loosen the collar until the nipple decompresses, and then resume feeding.